resemble-ai/resemble-unity-text-to-speech/README.md

 ## Setup
 You can add Assets and Projects settings folders to your project or directly download the [latest build here](Output/ResemblePlugin.unitypackage).

+**You may encounter problems with version 2 of the unity asset pipeline which is not yet fully functional.
+It is strongly recommended to use version 1 of the asset pipeline if you can.**

 #### Version
 The plugin was created on version [2019.3.2](https://unity3d.com/fr/unity/whats-new/2019.2.8) of Unity.
 I recommend to have the same version in order to avoid any incompatibility problems.